 - Identification of Suicide Risk

 - Assessment of Suicide Risk

+- Suicide Risk Management

-- Suicidal Risk Management and Treatment
+- Suicide Risk Treatment

 - Follow-up and Support After a Suicide Attempt

 - Follow-up and Support After a Suicide Death

-The workgroup's goal is integration of implementable standards for suicide prevention, assessment, management, treatment, and supporting suicide loss survivors into clinical care pathways.
+The workgroup's goal is integration of implementable standards for suicide care, assessment, management, treatment, and supporting suicide loss survivors into clinical care pathways.
+These recommendations are focused on a clinical setting, but the workgroup recognizes need for visibility and education in a variety of community settings, and that limited access to behavioral health is an issue.